 In full disclosure, I have to tell you the cream of coconut can listed three ingredients I wasn't wild about, given my efforts to cut down on processed foods.
 I tried using coconut milk instead, but the consistency was too runny here.

 However...it's the holidays, and this drink is so delicious.
 (I heart coquito, in case you didn't notice my evergreen design in the top photo.)

 And really, this coconut-rum drink is dessert in a glass.
 I don't even want to know how many calories are involved.

 But I probably should eat salad for the next couple of days.

-(Recipe Source: Adapted slightly from a recipe given to me by my beautiful friend Zaida, who got it from her husband Javier)
+(Recipe Source: Adapted slightly from a recipe given to me by my friend from Puerto Rico.)

 - 12- ounce can evaporated milk

 - 14- ounce can sweetened condensed milk

 - 15- ounce can cream of coconut (see notes)